BrMacCath/DraftManager/README.md

 # Draft Styles

+State that you need to mention the draft style and the version number.

 ## Blank

 This draft style updates the frontmatter and adds the next draft number title to the page.

 ## Peterson

+This draft style follows the draft style that is mentioned by Dr. Peterson in link.
+I will go through the link and then mention the changes I made for myself.
+The structure of this draft style to seperate each paragraph based around one topic and write 100-300 words per paragraph.
+After you have written a rough draft, you rewrite each sentence from the paragraph individually with a line underneath it to write a new version in.
+After you have rewritten each sentence, you combine them together to recreate the paragraph.
+You keep repeating this process until you have great paragraphs.
+I decided to automate a lot of the rewritting process by automating the splitting of each paragraph into its lines and the stiching of the rewriting back.

+I have made two adjustments to this process that you can ignore.
+In the paper Dr. Peterson talked about cultural context that the reader uses to understand text.
+I was unsure of what that meant ( I intent to reread that) but thinking about the context of the reader is a feature of the writing process that I did not have concretely inside this process for me.
+Others have found this sufficient so I made this optional but this seems like something that should run in the background but its affect is not obviously visable in the end result.
+This has a similar feeling to frontmatter in Obsidian.
+I decided to have writing "frontmatter" on each section and rewriting to try make sure my goals are aligned.
+Each paragraphs is separated by a paragraph separator.
+Then each paragraphs consists of two parts, the frontmatter and the content.

+The second change is to have the frontmatter brought along.
+In Peterson's paper he does not keep rewriting this and, honestly, if you had to personally rewrite it each time, it would be a waste of time.
+I wanted to bring this along for two reasons.
+I want to examine my thinking as I am writing so I decided to make it easily accessible.
+I also really admire a lot of the people who learn in public.
+I have been very impressed by what people in that community have done and I want to do it too.
+So I want to show my misunderstandings and how they changed (or didn't).
+For this reason, I want to bring these things along.

+### In line comments

+I read some books about writing to try gain some understanding on how to approach topics.
+I read on writing well by author.
+A suggestion he had that I liked was inline comments.
+When he was a teacher, if a student had a piece of the line that he thought was incorrect, he would put it in parentheses and sy why he thinks it should be removed.
+I liked that a lot so I put it in this plugin.
+However, parenthesis are used in markdown for website links and other uses.
+I decided to change the parenthesis to {[ ]} as they do not have another use.
+Note that in line comments will apply to both writing styles.

+### First Version

+### Versions after the first

+### Final Version

+### In Line removal

+On writing well.
+Suggestions that the author took.
+Also, learning in public.

 # Move Type and extraction Type